|Nutrition Facts (per serving)|

 Add warm water and honey to a large bowl (or bowl of a stand mixer with the dough hook attachment) and stir to combine.
-Sprinkle the yeast over the honey water and let it sit for 5 to 10 minutes, or until it’s bloomed and appears foamy.
+Sprinkle the yeast over the honey water and let it sit until it’s bloomed and appears foamy, 5 to 10 minutes.

-Gradually add flour, olive oil, salt, and 2/3 of the rosemary leaves while kneading (or with mixer on medium-low, and continue mixing the dough for about 5 mins or 15 mins if kneading).
+Gradually add both flours, olive oil, salt, and 2 teaspoons of the rosemary leaves while kneading (or with mixer on medium-low, and continue mixing the dough for about 5 mins or 15 mins if kneading).
 Add extra flour if the dough is too sticky and isn’t pulling away from the sides of the bowl, about 1 tablespoon at a time.

 Remove dough from the mixing bowl, and use your hands to shape it into a smooth, elastic ball.
-If the dough is difficult to handle, keep kneading, adding more flour when necessary.
+If the dough is difficult to handle, keep kneading, adding more flour if necessary.

 Grease a mixing bowl with olive oil then place the dough in the bowl and cover it with a damp towel.
-Place in a warm place (like your oven with the light on) and let it rise for 60 minutes.
-It should double in size.
+Place in a warm place (like your oven with the light on) and let it rise until doubled in size, about 60 minutes.

-Preheat oven to 400 F and grease a large sheet pan with a generous amount of olive oil and flour.
-This should make a sludge-type texture.
+Preheat oven to 400 F and grease a large sheet pan with a generous amount of olive oil.

 Bake until golden, 35 to 40 minutes.
 Immediately remove from the sheet pan and onto a baking rack.
 Slice and serve once cooled slightly.